October 12, 2016

 Showing and telling doesn’t make you a pro

-There are a handful of what I like to call “show and tell” websites that exist today that many designers flock to.
-These in my opinion often sugar coat real world design.
+There is a handful of what I like to call “show and tell” websites that exist today that many designers flock to.
+These in my opinion often sugar coat real-world design.

-Designers fall victim of this and get massive praise for art rather than real world design.
-They then get hired and under perform.
+Designers fall victim to this and get massive praise for art rather than real-world design.
+They then get hired and underperform.
 See what I mean by sugar coating?
 On the outside, everything’s sweet and awesome but underneath that coating is some pretty crappy stuff.